Nikolai Tarakanov: Early life and education

 Tarakanov was born in the village of Gremyachye (now - Khokholsky District, Voronezh Oblast) to a large peasant family.
 His father was Dmitry Tikhonovich Tarakanov, a veteran of the Russian Civil War, Winter War and World War II, and his mother was Natalia Vasilyevna.

 In 1953, he graduated from the Gremyachensk secondary school, then Kharkov Military Technical School.
 He served in the school, later in the Red Banner regiment of civil defense troops (the city of Meref) as commander of an electrical platoon.

 In 1963, he graduated from the Kharkov Automobile and Highway Institute with a degree in mechanical engineering.
 He served in Saratov as a regimental engineer.
 In 1967, he became a teacher at the Moscow Military School of Civil Defense.
 In 1972, he graduated from the adjuncture of the Kuibyshev Military Engineering Academy in Moscow.

 Career

-Tarakanov served as a senior specialist in the Military Technical Committee of the USSR Civil Defense Forces, then in the All-Union Scientific Research Institute of Civil Defense (including as First Deputy Chief of the Institute), Deputy Chief of the Civil Defense Staff of the RSFSR.
+Tarakanov served as a senior specialist in the Military Technical Committee of the USSR Civil Defense Forces, then in the All-Union Scientific Research Institute of Civil Defense (including as First Deputy Chief of the institute), Deputy Chief of the Civil Defense Staff of the RSFSR.

-In 1986, he led an operation to remove highly radioactive elements from highly dangerous zones of the Chernobyl nuclear power plant.
+In 1986, he led an operation to remove highly radioactive elements from dangerous zones of the Chernobyl nuclear power plant.

 For me and for my soldiers, until my death, the Chernobyl disaster will be one of the most tragic events in my 37-year service.
 I got there in the month of June 1986, when there was still complete confusion after the largest catastrophe on our planet.